Helsinki - Tallinn Ferry Guide 2024

 Lounges

 On Tallink’s ferries, Comfort Lounge includes non-alcoholic drinks and snacks for people travelling in Comfort Class.
-Better Business Lounge includes also alcoholic drinks and a food buffet.
-Only M/S MyStar has Platinum Lounge which offers luxury services including champagne but the entrance fee is high.
+Better Business Lounge also includes alcoholic drinks and a food buffet.
+Only M/S MyStar has Platinum Lounge, which offers luxury services, including champagne, but the entrance fee is high.

 Remember to book lounge access together with the ferry ticket.
 Paying for the entrance on the spot may cost more.